Ourblissfulnest

 SHOP SUPPLIES & TOOLS HERE

-Step 1: Create your dimensions
+Step one: Create your dimensions

 The first thing you’ll want to do is figure out what dimensions you’d like your table to be.
 I personally wanted my table to fit into a tiny space next to our staircase.
 I found that the best dimensions for me would be to build a table that was 24 inches in length, 32 inches in height, and 12 inches in depth.

-Step 2: Cut your pieces to size
+Step two: Cut your pieces to size

 Next take your wood board and split it into three (two side pieces + tabletop) using the dimensions you created.
 I used our table saw but you can use whatever saw you have on hand.